-The Escarpment Project and the Tier Drop Garden [working titles] have been co-conceived by local artist, Siri Hayes and InPlace Director, Eugene Howard, with the project being creatively produced and supported by InPlace through the InPlace Commissions Stream.
+Escarpment has been co-conceived by local artist, Siri Hayes and InPlace Director, Eugene Howard, with the project being creatively produced and supported by InPlace through the InPlace Commissions Stream.
 Since 2020, InPlace has worked alongside Siri Hayes researching and developing Escarpment, an interlaced series of projects exploring the potential for artists to act as contributing caretakers of place through practice.

-The Escarpment Project & Tier Drop Garden has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body, Office for the Arts through the Rise Fund, Creative Victoria through the Creators Fund, and The University of Melbourne through the Phillip Hunter Fellowship.
+Escarpment has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body, Office for the Arts through the Rise Fund, Creative Victoria through the Creators Fund, and The University of Melbourne through the Philip Hunter Fellowship.

 In consultation with project partners, Uncle Dave Wandin and David Cameron, the lead artists are looking to investigate the use of quadrat surveying* and the development of an herbarium* not only as a method to observe and document the changes in ecology on site, but as a means to generate artistic outputs through an expanded notion of the herbarium and to develop both a conceptual framework and future exhibition design.

 The beginning ofÂ Escarpment coincided with the 2022 launch of InPlace’s Garambi Baan/Laughing Waters Residency Centre and represents a critical aspect of InPlace’s foregrounding of Wurundjeri Woi-wurrung cultural knowledge, ongoing custodianship and in supporting contemporary practice which actively centres interdisciplinary engagement.
 InPlace is affording the project an extended, flexible multi-year residency, co-investment and support in facilitating interdisciplinary partnerships with key stakeholders.

 *a botanical research tool for documenting plant species and recording changes over time.